-I always hear people saying that motocross is inherently a dangerous sport???
-Crossing a busy road is also inherently dangerous or driving a car is also inherently dangerous.
+I always hear people saying that motocross is inherently a dangerous sport.
+Crossing a busy road is also inherently dangerous, so is driving a car.

 Following in someone else’s line: